Please continue reading if you’re prepared for how cool things can get.

 Wall is a renowned photographer that takes the most boring photos that are interesting.

-I dunno, I just love his paintings.
+I just love his paintings.
+He does a ton of murals in town.
 Check out his Instagram here.

 Vancouver used to be a place where musicians lived.
 Now it’s too expensive so they’re all Creative Directors at an agency.
 But it’s cool, they meet up every two weeks to jam.